Slothkrew/slothkrew.com/xmpp.md

 ----
 If there is something on your mind or you need help something feel free to contact us.
-Via IRC (Given the amount of mentions it gets here on the page it should be easy to figure out where we hang around.), shoot us a mail (Same applies for that method of contact) or XMPP.
+Via IRC (Given the amount of mentions it gets here on the page it should be easy to figure out where we hang around.), shoot us a mail to <a href="mailto:jabberoperators@slothkrew.com">jabberoperators@slothkrew.com</a>
+or XMPP.